The Nonlocal Stefan Problem via a Martingale Transport: Introduction

 {\bf Acknowledgement} I.K and R.C are partially supported by NSF grant DMS-2153254.
-Y.K is partially supported by Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant (RGPIN-2019-03926).
-K.N is partially supported by the National Research Foundation of Korea (NRF-2019R1A5A1028324, NRF-2019R1A6A1A10073887).
+Y.K is partially supported by Natural Sciences and Engineering Research Council of Canada (NSERC), Discovery Grant (RGPIN-2019-03926), as well as Exploration Grant NFRFE-2019-00944 from the New Frontiers in Research Fund (NFRF).
+Y.K is a member of the Kantorovich Initiative (KI) that is supported by PIMS Research Network (PRN) program.
+We thank PIMS for their generous support.
+K.N is partially supported by the National Research Foundation of Korea (NRF-2019R1A6A1A10073887, RS-2019-NR040050).
 We would like to thank Xavier Ros-Oton and Hugo Panzo for helpful discussions.
+Part of this work is completed during Y.K’s visit at KAIST, and he thanks KAIST's hospitality and excellent environment.